HabanaAI/Gaudi-tutorials/README.md

 - Full RAG application with TGI-gaudi
 - Getting Started with vLLM
 - Getting Started with TGI-Gaudi
+- RAG application with LocalGPT modified to run on Intel Gaudi
 - How to setup and use DeepSpeed for Training Large Language Models

 ### Intermediate